jc-aguilera/carlosom/docs/scenarios/decisions-decisions.md

      - Use the V-Poison, P-Base and T-Blood to synthesize Daylight, the cure to the T-virus.
      - Escape Raccoon University before it explodes.
      - Defeat Thanatos.
+flavorText: Destruction.
+Darkness.
+We quickly raced forward knowing all well that each decision we made held newfound hope or endless despair.
 ---
 # Decisions, Decisions